 Nestled at the foot of Mt.
 Aso, Minamioguni is blessed with the Chikugo River, Kyushu’s longest river, flowing through its heart.
 Surrounded by mountains and water, this town offers a rich natural environment, complemented by numerous hot springs.
 Don’t miss the breathtaking Senomoto Kogen among the town’s many attractions.

 14. Takaharu, Miyazaki

-Takaharu is a historical town where the very first emperor, Emperor Jimmu, was born.
-The Amanosakahoko, a legendary three-pronged spear thrust into the ground upon the descent of Ninigi no Mikoto, Amaterasu’s grandson, to Earth, is very famous.
-The Kirishima Geopark, Japan’s first recognized national park, can also be found here.
+Takaharu is a historical town and the birthplace of Japan’s first emperor, Emperor Jimmu.
+It is renowned for the Amanosakahoko, a legendary three-pronged spear embedded in the earth upon the descent of Ninigi no Mikoto, Amaterasu’s grandson.
+Takaharu is also home to the Kirishima Geopark, Japan’s inaugural national park.

 15. Aya, Miyazaki

 Aya is famous for its lush evergreen forests and offers a serene escape for those seeking a slower pace of life.
 Here, you’ll find the world-famous Teruha Suspension Bridge, one of the largest pedestrian suspension bridges globally, providing a dramatic experience amidst dynamic nature.